emaassen/paper-reviewmi/README.md

 -	0-example-mi-test.R
     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;R script demonstrating a sample measurement invariance test.
 -	0-example-simulation.R
-    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;R script with simulation code to determine whether a scale mean comparison has enough statistical power to identify a moderate degree of scalar measurement noninvariance.
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;R script to determine if a comparison has enough statistical power to identify a moderate degree of scalar measurement noninvariance.
 -	0a-pilot-sample-articles.R
-    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;R script used to sample articles to analyze for the pilot study.
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;R script used to sample articles to analyze for the pilot.
 -	0b-pilot-mi-tests.zip
     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Zip file with individual R scripts used to test for measurement invariance in the articles from the pilot study.
 -	0c-pilot-analyses.R